yuvraj108c/chatgpt-search-suggestions-extension/readme.md

 2. Check the Developer mode checkbox in the top right-hand corner
 3. Click `Load Unpacked` to see a file-selection dialog
 4. Select your local `chatgpt-search-suggestions-extension` directory

+## Support

+Feel free to support the project if you enjoy it (https://paypal.me/yuvraj108c)

 ## License